-Origin: ME dedicat < L dedicatus, pp. of dedicare, to consecrate, declare < de-, intens. + dicare, to proclaim < dicere, to say: see diction
+Origin of dedicateMiddle English dedicat from Classical Latin dedicatus, past participle of dedicare, to consecrate, declare from de-, intensive + dicare, to proclaim from dicere, to say: see diction

 - to set apart for worship of a deity or devote to a sacred purpose

 - to set apart seriously for a special purpose; devote to some work, duty, etc.: she dedicated her life to serving the poor

 - to address or inscribe (a book, artistic performance, etc.) to someone or something as a sign of honor or affection